andrew-wilkes/advent-of-code-2025/README.md

-# Avent of Code 2025 Solutions
+# Advent of Code 2025 Solutions

 Here are my solutions to the programming challenge problems in [Advent of Code 2025](https://adventofcode.com/2025).